benc-uk/k6-reporter/readme.md

 import { htmlReport } from 'https://raw.githubusercontent.com/benc-uk/k6-reporter/main/dist/bundle.js'
 ```

 > Note.
-Replace `main` with a version tag (e.g. `3.0.0`) to use a specific version
+Replace `main` with a version tag (e.g. `3.0.0`) to pin to a specific version

-Then outside the test's default function, wrap it with the `handleSummary(data)` function which [K6 calls at the end of any test](https://github.com/loadimpact/k6/pull/1768), as follows:
+Then outside the test's default function, wrap it with the `handleSummary(data)` function which [K6 calls at the end of any test](https://grafana.com/docs/k6/latest/results-output/end-of-test/custom-summary/), as follows:

 ```js
 export function handleSummary(data) {